zephyrproject-rtos/trusted-firmware-m/docs/design_docs/software/hardware_abstraction_layer.rst

 Isolation API
 =============
-The :term:`PSA-FF-M` defines three isolation levels and a memory access rule to provide diverse levels of securitiy.
+The :term:`PSA-FF-M` defines three isolation levels and a memory access rule to provide diverse levels of security.
 The isolation API provides the functions to implement these requirements.

 The Isolation API operates on boundaries.
 A boundary represents a set of